amandashlim/comp0034-cw1-g-group-6/app/markdown_files/design_explanation.md

 #### Population Density by Borough
 * The dataset provides us with GLA estimates for residential population throughout Boroughs and residential population statistics from 2011 Census Data.
 This can be useful to calculate the traditional crime rate statistics per 1000 residents.
-* The dataset does not contain any personal information on persons but rather general statistics on ares in London
+* The dataset does not contain any personal information on persons but rather general statistics on areas in London
 * The dataset is licensed under [UK Open Government License](https://www.nationalarchives.gov.uk/doc/open-government-licence/version/2/), which allows for free
   * Copying, publishing, distributing, and transmitting the Information
   * Adapting the Information